timrae/anki-replaceall/README.md

 Experimental anki add-on which fills an expression into a given field of all notes in an Anki model.

-Disclaimer: Only use this add-on if you know exactly what you are doing!
-It may irreversibly alter a large number of notes in your collection!
+**Only use this add-on if you know exactly what you are doing!
+It may irreversibly alter a large number of notes in your collection!**

 Motivation
 ----------